 There are eight Ivy League institutions: Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, the University of Pennsylvania, Princeton University, and Yale University.
 These schools are all located in the northeastern United States and known for highly selective admissions requirements, academic excellence, and name recognition.
 Ivy League institutions enroll both undergraduate and graduate students, and enrollment ranges from 6,000 to 30,000 students.
 Despite the small size of some, Ivy Leagues are all research universities (all except for Dartmouth are R1 institutions; Dartmouth is an R2 institution).

 Many students apply to Ivy League schools because of their names and the hopes that having a diploma from one of these eight institutions will lead to better jobs in the future.
-These institutions, however, have low acceptance rates: Harvard accepted just 5.3% of over 37,000 applicants in 2015, and Yale University only accepted 6.49% of over 30,000.
+These institutions, however, have low acceptance rates: Harvard accepted just 5.1% of over 39,000 applicants in 2017, and Yale University only accepted 6.3% of over 31,000 in 2016.
 The stakes are high when you choose to apply to an Ivy League school, and these institutions should always be considered reach schools.
 When you construct your list of prospective schools, be sure to also include safety and match schools.
 Applying only to Ivies is likely to result in disappointment, no matter how competitive of an applicant you are.

 What are art colleges and conservatories?